jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ben-nott-blueprint.md

 path: /interview/ben-nott-blueprint
 title: 'Ben Nott: Blueprint'
 date: 2017-10-03T14:39:38.000Z
-description: >-
-  We caught up with Blueprint boss Ben Nott for a chat about all things ravey ahead of their boat cruise this Saturday...
+description: Check out our interview with Ben Nott about all things techno...
-featuredImage: /img/ben-nott.jpg
+featuredImage: /img/ben-nott2.jpg
 ---
 _We caught up with Blueprint boss Ben Nott for a chat about all things ravey ahead of their boat cruise this Saturday..._
 <br><br>